Gillgren/Solving-Differential-Equations-with-Neural-Networks/README.md

 # Solving-Differential-Equations-with-Neural-Networks

-In supervised learning, the cost function of a Neural Network is usually described by a minimization of the predicted values of a model and the true values of the model, for example: (y_true - y_predicted)².
+In supervised learning, the loss function of a Neural Network is usually described by a minimization of the predicted values of a model and the true values of the model, for example: (y_true - y_predicted)².

 Differential equations, like the ODE: y'(x) = y(x), with condition y(x = 0) = 1 can be put on the form y'(x) - y(x) = 0, i.e. the right-hand-side of the equation can be set to zero.
 Here, y'(x) refers to the derivative of y with respect to x.